Do you have an entitlement to claim compensation through a superannuation or insurance policy?

 Why you need independent advice from an expert superannuation and insurance lawyer

 A claim for superannuation, disability insurance, or death benefits can be complex.
-The success of your claim will depend on the wording of your trust deed or insurance policy and the medical evidence available about your condition.
-Our lawyers can represent you during the assessment process to ensure that your claim is assessed fairly and reasonably by the fund and the insurer.
+The success of your superannuation claim will depend on the wording of your trust deed or insurance policy and the medical evidence available about your condition.
+Our superannuation lawyers in Western Australia can represent you during the assessment process to ensure that your super claim is assessed fairly and reasonably by the fund and the insurer.

-If you are already in dispute with a superannuation fund or insurer over an entitlement, our lawyers can help you challenge the fund’s decision by requesting an internal or external review and, if necessary, by taking court action on your behalf.
+If you are already in dispute with a superannuation fund or insurer over an entitlement, our lawyers in Western Australia can help you challenge the fund’s decision by requesting an internal or external review and, if necessary, by taking court action on your behalf.

 Who can claim superannuation and insurance disability payments and death benefits?

 - You were working and your employer was paying compulsory superannuation and you suffer any injury or illness that has prevented you from working for 6 consecutive months;